WickedFlame/MeasureMap/README.md

 Simple Framework that helps easily create Performance Benchmarks.

+ProfileSession is always the starting point of each Benchmark test.
+This builds the profiler and allows execution of the Task.

 Execute the Task for n iterations where n is 200 in this example.
 ```csharp
 var result = ProfileSession.StartSession()